Per IRS Instructions for Schedule SE (Form 1040) Self-Employment Tax, on page SE-2:

 The United States now has social security agreements with the following countries: Australia, Austria, Belgium, Brazil, Canada, Chile, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Luxembourg, the Netherlands, Norway, Poland, Portugal, Slovak Republic, Slovenia, South Korea, Spain, Sweden, Switzerland, the United Kingdom, and Uruguay.

 If you have questions about international social security agreements, or to see if any additional agreements have been entered into, you can visit the Social Security Administration's (SSA's) International Programs website at SSA.gov/international.
 The website also provides contact information for questions about benefits and the agreements.

 Note.
 Due to the need to enter text on Line 4, and to include the statement, the return would need to be paper filed.
-Click Filing and select Mail My Return to complete that process.
+Click Filing, then click Mail My Return to complete that process.

 Please refer to IRS Publication 54 Tax Guide for U.S. Citizens and Resident Aliens Abroad for additional information.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.